DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 If the players express an interest in doing so, Bianca requests their counsel, asking what they would do in her position.
 While she isn't willing to leave Kiril behind, she appreciates any advice they might lend, and thanks them sincerely for doing so.
 (Bianca isn't willing to lead the players to meet Kiril, but assures them that she'll seek them out if she's unable to quell his anger on her own.)

 Bianca is happy to relinquish the perfume and scrolls, but asks, in a heartfelt and mournful request, that she be allowed to keep the lyre.
 “It’s been so long since I’ve been able to play real music," she pleads.
 If the players allow her to do so, she is deeply grateful.
+(If Ezmerelda is with the party, she waits for the players to respond.
+If the players ask her to decide, she doesn't mind relinquishing the lyre unless the party has shown a reluctance to trust Bianca.)

-Whether the players allow her to keep the lyre or not, she bids them farewell and departs for the northern path away from the lake, vanishing into the trees shortly thereafter.
+Whether the players allow her to keep the lyre or not, Bianca bids them farewell and departs for the northern path away from the lake, vanishing into the trees shortly thereafter.

+> [!abstract]+ **Bianca's Secret**
+> If suspicious players determine that Bianca is a threat, she can be persuaded to reveal her true nature as a **werewolf** with a successful DC 15 Charisma (Intimidation) check, provided the players provide sufficient assurances of her safety if she does.
+>
+> If the players attack Bianca, she pleads for their mercy and honestly assures them that she means them no harm.
+If refused, she attempts to flee, first in her humanoid form, then in her **wolf** form as soon as she reaches the tree line.
+>
+> Players who convince Bianca to reveal her true lycanthropic nature can convince her to share the following information about the werewolf den with a successful DC 20 Charisma (Intimidation) check:
+> * The pack is led by Kiril, her husband and a powerful **werewolf**, who seized power when the old leader stepped down.
+> * Prisoners are kept in Mother Night's shrine, which lies toward the rear of the cave.
+> * When the pack leaves to hunt, only Bianca and Skennis, the pack's old leader, remain behind.
+(Bianca has little desire to see Kiril transformed following his deals with the "swamp witch" of Berez.)
+>
+> Players who show sympathy and compassion for Bianca's marital troubles, share their own experiences with a similar situation, and succeed on a DC 20 Charisma (Persuasion) check can convince her to share the information in **Bianca's Fall** below.
+(Bianca doesn't know the information regarding Ezmerelda, Ludmilla, or what Kiril did in Berez.)
+Players who subsequently succeed on an additional DC 15 Charisma (Persuasion) check can also convince Bianca to guide them to Mother Night's shrine when they enter the den.

 > [!lore]+ **Bianca’s Fall**
 > Thirteen years ago, Bianca—a twenty-one-year-old **noble**—fell in love with a brawny and strapping young logger named Kiril Stoyanovich.
 Against her parents’ wishes, she fled from her life of privilege and wealth and became Kiril’s wife, living with him in a small, humble cottage in the nearby woods.
 They were poor, but happy—or so Bianca thought.